Botan 2.x to 3.x Migration

 Certificate API shared_ptr

-Previously the certificate store returned shared_ptr<X509_Certificate> to avoid copies.
+Previously the certificate store used shared_ptr<X509_Certificate> in various APIs.
 However starting in 2.4.0, X509_Certificate itself is a pimpl to a shared_ptr, making the outer shared pointer pointless.
-In 3.0 the certificate store interface has been changed to just consume and return X509_Certificate.
+In 3.0 the certificate interfaces have changed to just consume and return X509_Certificate.

 All Or Nothing Package Transform